 form the basis of the following chapters.
 It first gives an overview of

-Virtual Memory (VM), its core requirements, tradeoffs and implementa-
+Virtual Memory (VM), its core requirements, tradeoffs and implementations.

-tions.
 Then the hardware components and caches used to accelerate VM

 systems are presented.
 An overview of purely software-managed systems